-What’s the difference between shelf life and expiry dates?
+What’s the difference between use-by and best-before dates?

 The shelf life of meat products